O-Thadd/Cripe-API-Doc/API Documentation.md

 # Cripe API Reference V2
 The Cripe API is organized around REST.
-Our API has predictable resource-oriented URLs, accepts JSON-encoded request bodies, returns JSON-encoded responses, and uses standard HTTP response codes, and verbs.
+Our API has predictable resource-oriented URLs, accepts URL parameters, returns JSON-encoded responses, and uses standard HTTP response codes, and verbs.

 ## Responses
 Requests that do not require response data will only return a status and header with an empty response body.